danilocgsilva/3dgarden/README.md

 ### The way of 10.000 cubes

 All the tests untill now is beign done with a quite powerfull processor (to the time of this writting).
-I am using a computer shipped with an Intel i7 12700H.
+I am using a computer shipped with an Intel i7-12700H.
 Also have a NVidia RTX 3060 laptop GPU for 3d handling.

 In much older hardware (in 3ds max), few millons of polygons wasn't much thing to handle.
 I remember that subdividing s geometry to 2 millions polygons still could be handled fluidly.
 The things starts to be unconfortable with more than 5 millions of polygons (sorry, I do not remember what GPU was I was using in that time).

 10.000 *stuffs* inside a modern computer like I am using seems not to be much thing.
 In fact, manipullating a scene with 10.000 tiny cubes have no quirks.
 Once the chanllenge was to handle tons of polygons at once in a scene.
 Now we have other issues.

 For example, using the exact same script to generate spheres, to generate 10.000 cubes, it tooks 2273134 ms!
 Or, almost 38 minutes.
-But this
+But after it is created, I can manipulate objects and the 3d space very smoothly.
+But 38 minutes to generate 10.000 tiny cubes is not what I expects for a powerfull laptop.

+### Landing in other garden...

+Once I am in another computer.
+Now shipped with Intel i7-1165G7.
+Times took for the same task:

+* First 500 cubes: 3132 ms
+* Next 500 cubes: 11076 ms
+* Once more 500 cubes: 21983 ms
+* From zero to 10.000 at once: 2564845 ms, or 2564 seconds, or almost 43 minutes.
+* From zero to 1.500: 36818 ms